Thalaivaa: Box office

+Thalaivaa earned ₹63.50 crore in India and ₹13.46 crore overseas, for a worldwide total of ₹76.96 crore.

 Thalaivaa opened well at international markets, especially in the US and UK.
 In UK From the paid previews on Thursday till Saturday, Thalaivaa's gross in the UK is ₹78 lakh approximate from 34 locations and it is seen as a very impressive opening.
 Vijay's films generally embark on a great start in the UK, and Thalaivaa is no exception.
 The film's UK collection is said to be ₹1.14 crore in its opening weekend.
 In UK "Thalaivaa" made an impressive start earning ₹1.14 crore (£1,21,249) from 36 screens in the opening weekend.
 The film has made higher collections than Suriya's "Singam 2" in the UK.
 "Singam 2" earned around ₹99 lakh in the first week of its release.
 But Vijay's "Thalaivaa" crossed "Singam 2" collections in its debut weekend.
 The film continued its dream run at the UK box office even in its second weekend.
 Its total UK collections are now pegged at ₹2.09 crore.

 At the end of the first weekend, the US gross of Thalaivaa from 44 reported locations is US$212,000 ₹1.29 crore.
 A record total of 70 locations are screening Thalaivaa and the total gross for the first weekend is expected to be in the US$250,000 range Thalaivaa fared well in Malaysia too.
 Thalaivaa has maintained exceptionally well in its second weekend in Malaysia.
 The film has become ninth highest grosser of all time in Malaysia's box office in just 10 days collection.
 In its second weekend the film has collected ₹1.14 crore (MYR 579,153) on 60 screens and average working out per screens ₹1.90 lakh (MYR 9,654).
 Thalaivaa collected around ₹8.34 crore in just 10 days at the Malaysian box office.
 Baradwaj Rangan of the Hindu wrote "The director gets a lot of things right...this film has been made with some integrity, with respect for the story being told (and, to some extent, the audience too).
 After Vishwa's transformation, he's rarely shown smiling.
 Even when Santhanam makes a re-entry, there is no joyous reunion.
 Even after the heroine is separated from the hero for a while, there are no "dream songs".